 - Nuclear Medicine and Radiology Technologists.
 The VOICE program of the Society of Nuclear Medicine and Molecular Imaging (SNMMI) has reviewed this program and approved it for a maximum of 71 continuing education hours.
 Because these tutorials have been approved by the VOICE Program, they are accepted for CE credit in all 50 states and by ARRT and NMTCB, even if you are not a VOICE/SNMMI member.

 - Physicians requiring CME Credits to maintain IAC Accreditation.
-All 71.0 CME Credits have been approved by the IAC and are listed on the resources page of their website.
+All or a portion of this educational activity may meet the CME requirement for IAC Nuclear/PET Accreditation.
+Our website is listed on the resources page of the IAC website.

 Proceed to the Tutorial: Attenuation of Radiation Tutorial

 Proceed to the Quiz: Attenuation of Radiation Quiz

 Purchase Tutorial: Payment link (Credit Cards/Paypal)

 ATTENUATION OF RADIATION: 2 CEU

 This tutorial gives an overview on Attenuation of Radiation

 - Definition of terms such as attenuation, half value layer, and 10th value layer

 - Graphic representation of the attenuation of radiation as it traverses through matter

 - Explanation of why parallel lines on a attenuation curve have the same half value layer